SPGC/C-CyprusModule/Practice 3/Answers for theoretical tasks.md

 ## Task 6

-Your realisation is dangerous.
+Your template and `main` are dangerous.
 There can be memory leaks.
 I rewrote it a bit.
 Here's `valgrind` with `memcheck` tool output if run your template.
 ```
 (base) ilia@ilia:~/diskD/UCLAN/С++ Cyprus/Practices$ valgrind --tool=memcheck ./Task6